dfgav1r1a/chiro-notes/README.md

 ## Purpose and outcome

 The **purpose** of this tool is to orderly gather medical data after the patient's first evaluation, in a more convenient way.
-After the data was entered, the tool will create a PDF file (using the browser's print screen).
+After the data was entered, the tool will create a PDF file (using the browser's print window).
 This PDF will then be saved in a secured server in the patient's record.

 The **outcome** of the tool was saving the doctor 15 minutes of administration time per evaluated patient aside from making the creation of medical notes easier, pleasant and straight forward.

 ### Additional Notes

-- This application is not mobile friendly as it was meant to be used in a laptop or in a desktop.
+- This application is not mobile friendly as it was meant to be used in a laptop or in a desktop computer.

 - This application is an interface to gather medical data, none of this data is being saved in a server which could present an opportunity to extend the functionality of this solution by implementing a backend to save the data securely and make it accessible locally at the doctor's request.